-Today, the levy money is used to provide much-needed community health services.
-There isn't profit in providing free vaccinations for schoolchildren or health classes for seniors, or in helping the community's underinsured connect with preventive care.
-But because EvergreenHealth is owned by the community, we have a responsibility to provide these services regardless of their profitability.
+Today, the levy money is used to provide much-needed community health services that you won't find offered by most health systems.
+Because EvergreenHealth is owned by the community, we have a responsibility to provide these services regardless of their profitability.

-Learn more about the advantages of a public hospital district in this podcast with Laurene Burton, EvergreenHealth's Executive Director of Governance & Community Affairs.
+Learn more about the advantages of a public hospital district in this podcast.
+You can also read a transcript of the podcast.

-Roughly $19.3 million of EvergreenHealth's 2020 operating budget comes from the levy money paid to King County Public Hospital District No. 2.
+Roughly $19.3 million of EvergreenHealth's annual operating budget comes from the levy money paid to King County Public Hospital District No. 2.

 Some of this money is used to pay for buildings and equipment; the rest funds innovative community health programs to meet the diverse needs of the area we serve.